Total to Display - APRIL - Sunday Farmers' Market |

 One way we live out our cooperative values at Open Harvest is through robust community donations.
-The Seed Program is a new simple yet powerful community giving opportunity that allows customers to “round-up” their grocery bill for local organizations that share a commitment to a healthy community, sustainable food system, and strong local economy.
+The SEED Program is a new simple yet powerful community giving opportunity that allows customers to “round-up” their grocery bill for local organizations that share a commitment to a healthy community, sustainable food system, and strong local economy.

 During a specified month, each organization will be featured and all round-up contributions during that month will be given directly to the recipient organization at the end of each month.